ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 The terms "fragment" and "fragment identifier" in this document are to be interpreted as in {{!URI=RFC3986}}.

-The terms "node", "anchor" and "named anchor" in this document are to be intepreded as in [YAML].
+The terms "node", "alias node", "anchor" and "named anchor" in this document are to be intepreded as in [YAML].

 ## Fragment identification {#application-yaml-fragment}

-This section describes how to use named anchors (see Section 3.2.2.2 of [YAML]) as fragment identifiers to designate nodes.
+This section describes how to use alias nodes (see Section 3.2.2.2 and 7.1 of [YAML]) as fragment identifiers to designate nodes.

-A YAML named anchor can be represented in a URI fragment identifier by encoding it into octects using UTF-8 {{!UTF-8=RFC3629}}, while percent-encoding those characters not allowed by the fragment rule in {{Section 3.5 of URI}}.
+A YAML alias node can be represented in a URI fragment identifier by encoding it into octects using UTF-8 {{!UTF-8=RFC3629}}, while percent-encoding those characters not allowed by the fragment rule in {{Section 3.5 of URI}}.

 If multiple nodes would match a fragment identifier, the first such match is selected.

+A fragment identifier is not guaranteed to reference an existing node.
+Therefore, applications SHOULD define how an unresolved alias node ought to be handled.

 Users concerned with interoperability of fragment identifiers:

-- SHOULD limit named anchors to a set of characters that do not require encoding to be expressed as URI fragment identifiers: this is always possible since named anchors are a serialization detail;
+- SHOULD limit alias nodes to a set of characters that do not require encoding to be expressed as URI fragment identifiers: this is always possible since alias nodes and their associated named anchors are a serialization detail;
-- SHOULD NOT use a named anchor that matches multiple nodes.
+- SHOULD NOT use alias nodes that matches multiple nodes.

-In the example resource below, the URL `file.yaml#foo` references the anchor `foo` pointing to the node with value `scalar`;
+In the example resource below, the URL `file.yaml#*foo` references the alias node `*foo` pointing to the node with value `scalar`;
 whereas
-the URL `file.yaml#bar` references the anchor `bar` pointing to the node with value `[ some, sequence, items ]`.
+the URL `file.yaml#*bar` references the alias node `*bar` pointing to the node with value `[ some, sequence, items ]`.

 ~~~ example